making/functional-spring-cookbook/README.md

 **Disclaimer**

-Samples in this repo try to use functions rather than annotations as much as possible.
+Samples in this repo try to use functions as much as possible rather than annotations.
 This is not always the best practice.

 ## Spring WebFlux.fn